 Mark Rosacker, our veteran sales director and veteran of more than 20 years on the EPG Media team who is a hardcore snowmobiler himself.
 His efforts make it possible for us to continue to snowmobile for a living, while also helping companies who want to reach snowmobilers market their products, locations and services.

 Laura Keisler, an independent sales representative who works from her home in western Wisconsin, she works with select aftermarket companies and the tourism segment.

 Nici Lawson is the digital solutions manager in charge of our website.

-Andrew Johnstad, James Johnstad and Mitch Brummond are former racers turned riding photo models for Snow Goer — they are the gentlemen most often appearing on covers of Snow Goer magazine shot by Wayne Davis and designed by Becca Hudson.
+Andrew Johnstad, James Johnstad and Mitch Brummond are former racers turned riding photo models for Snow Goer — they are the gentlemen most often appearing on covers of Snow Goer magazine shot by Wayne Davis.